What Treatments a Cosmetologist Can And Can’t Perform?

 With such a long list of benefits, it is easy to see why it’s so popular, and why any cosmetologist or esthetician would like to add this to their repertoire.

 Unfortunately, laser hair removal does not fall under the scope of practice for cosmetologists or estheticians in most cases.
-To make matters worse, this is one of those procedures whose restrictions gets really complicated, especially when you’re looking at it state-by-state.
+To make matters worse, this is one of those procedures whose restrictions get really complicated, especially when you’re looking at it state-by-state.

-For example, some states, like Virginia and New York, don’t have any formal law regarding laser treatments.
+For example, some states, like Virginia and New York, don’t have any formal laws regarding laser treatments.
 Other states, like Florida, require additional “electrologist” courses and licensing.
 Still, states such as California prohibit anyone except medical professionals from performing such procedures.

 How to get licensed as a laser hair removal technician